People and change: Can inspiration unlock the desire to change?

 Is an inspired individual more likely to feel the desire to embrace change?

 Sometimes a decision isn’t logical but it just feels right.
 That’s because we’re motivated by feelings not rational thought.
 It’s our feelings that drive us forward and give us confidence.
-When we’re inspired by a person or organisation, we follow their lead, not because we have to but because we want to—it just feels right.
+When we’re inspired by a person or organization, we follow their lead, not because we have to but because we want to—it just feels right.

 “People don’t resist change.
 They resist being changed.”